5 Steps to an Unforgettable Indoor Scavenger Hunt

 This step is crucial (but simple) as it is the foundation for the rest of your indoor game with kids.
 The theme is everything.
 Go all out and grab whatever odds and ends you have lying around the house to make it a great time.
 Whether you are a band of pirates searching for lost treasure or a team of police detectives trying to solve a crime, the theme will carry the rest of the activity.

-The options are limitless, but here are a few scenarios that can help get you started planning the theme of your indoor scavenger hunt:
+The options are limitless, but here are a few ideas that can help get you started planning the theme of your indoor scavenger hunt:

 - Archaeologist (think Indiana Jones)